Temple Footbridge

 In May 2019 the bridge was declared unsafe and closed to pedestrians.
 It was repaired and reopened in June of the same year.

 On 15 May 2023, the bridge was closed due to some of the deck boards degrading faster than expected.
 In September 2023, the Environment Agency reported that immediate repairs are not possible and the bridge will remain closed for an extended time.
+Between November 2025 and February 2026 large sections of the bridge were removed and inspected, including the central section and the side spans, which were deemed to have deteriorated beyond the point of economical repair.
+It was announced in December of 2025 that the bridge would remain closed for months.